Selling a Financial Services Business in Manchester

 What is a Financial Services business worth in Manchester?

 Financial services valuation varies dramatically by sub-sector.
 Wealth management and IFA businesses are valued on AUM multiples (typically 1.5–3.5% of AUM) or on EBITDA (10–15x for high-quality recurring revenue platforms).
 Insurance MGA businesses trade at 8–14x EBITDA.
 Payment businesses are valued on revenue or transaction volume multiples.
 Fintech businesses with SaaS revenue models are valued on software multiples.
 Regulatory licence premium — particularly for scarce licences in high-demand markets — can add significant value independent of financial performance.
+For Financial Services businesses in Manchester, the guide to M&A multiples is only a starting point; quality of earnings matters for buyer confidence; and working capital can shape the economics of a Manchester transaction.

 Key deal considerations for Financial Services businesses in Manchester